frenchie4111/resume/src/Resume.md

 :::::
 ::::: {.right-column}

- - Founding engineer, responsible for the initial design and implementation of the software systems that power Dor.
+ - Founding engineer, responsible for the a large portion of the design and implementation of the machine learning and software systems that power Dor.
-- Designed and implemented a low power **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic
+ - Shipped a battery powered, neural net driven, IoT device that tracks customer foot traffic.
- - Designed and implemented **data pipeline** that processes millions of events to analyze and improve the perfomance of thousands of Machine Learning Enabled devices.
+ - Lead the design and implementation of the automated data pipeline that allowed a tiny team of engineers to process millions of events and improve thousands of edge machine learning devices.
- - Built a **fullstack** application that gathers data from thousands of foot traffic sensors in order to power the Dor application.
-Written in NodeJS, hosted on AWS, Docker
+ - Built a fullstack application that gathers data from thousands of foot traffic sensors in order to power the Dor analytics platform and provide actionable insight for Dor's customers.
- - Built a **React** frontend application that displays analytics to business owners, empowering them to make data driven business decisions

 :::::
 ::::